 Sharing the highway with enormous tractor-trailer trucks can be an intimidating experience.
-As if the massive vehicles towering over passenger cars isn’t frightening enough, there is the additional factor of their weight and the danger that it presents.
+As if the massive vehicles towering over passenger cars isn’t frightening enough, there is the additional factor of their weight and the danger that they present.
 Though the Federal Motor Carrier Safety Administration (FMCSA) has established rules prohibiting trucks from exceeding 80,000 pounds, trucking companies and drivers often disregard these rules, resulting in overloaded or overweight trucks being a leading cause of Connecticut truck accidents.

 Victims of truck accidents are often seriously injured and face extensive time out of work while undergoing medical treatment and rehabilitation, and are frequently troubled by long-term pain, suffering and trauma.
 When these injuries are a result of negligence, you need a powerful advocate working on your behalf.
-The experienced personal injury attorneys at Jonathan Perkins Injury Lawyers will provide you with representation that will hold the truck companies responsible for dangerously overloading their vehicles, and help you get the compensation that you deserve.
+The experienced personal injury attorneys at Jonathan Perkins Injury Lawyers will provide you with representation that will hold the truck companies responsible for dangerously overloading their vehicles and help you get the compensation that you deserve.

 Overloaded Trucks Create Numerous Hazards

 The weight limits established by the FMCSA are a result of extensive research into the results of overloading vehicles.
 Whether the problem is too much weight on the truck’s axles or loads that are improperly loaded and result in an imbalance within the trailer, both situations are a result of the truck company not following the rules and acting responsibly.
 Overloaded truck accidents are completely preventable and reflect a lack of care and concern for the other drivers with whom the trucks share the road.
-The results can be deadly, and include:
+The results can be deadly and include:

 - Higher risk of truck rollover due to the vehicle’s higher center of gravity

-- Freight shifting to the rear of the vehicle and lifting the front tires off of the ground, thus resulting in a lack of control and inability to steer
+- Freight shifting to the rear of the vehicle and lifting the front tires off the ground, thus resulting in a lack of control and inability to steer

 - Increased momentum when driving downhill resulting in stress on the brakes and an increased possibility of jackknifing